ebarcott-aerospike/ako-doc-dev/docs/Aerospike-configuration-mapping.md

 ## Mapping Between YAML and Aerospike Configuration

-Kubernetes uses [YAML](https://YAML.org/) to express its configuration whereas the Aerospike DB uses [it's own format for configuration](https://docs.aerospike.com/docs/configure/index.md) which it stores in `aerospike.conf`.
+Kubernetes uses YAML configuration files whereas the Aerospike DB uses its own format for configuration.
+The Aerospike DB configurations are stored in `aerospike.conf`.

-The Aerospike Kubernetes Operator translates it's YAML configurations to the Aerospike server's own `aerospike.conf` format.
+The Aerospike Kubernetes Operator translates its YAML configurations to the Aerospike server's `aerospike.conf` format.

-Different Aerospike DB versions have may have different `aerospike.conf` representations.
-Please check [config-schemas](https://github.com/aerospike/aerospike-kubernetes-operator/tree/2.0.0-rc1/docs/config-schemas) for JSON schemas for all supported versions.

 ## Translation Conventions

-These are the rules we used to translate between Kubernetes' YAML and Aerospike's `aerospike.conf` format.
+These are the rules we used to translate between the Aerospike Kubernetes Operator's YAML and Aerospike DB's `aerospike.conf` format.

 ### Simple Key and Values

-Simple key value pairs file translate directly with the exception being [storage sizes](Aerospike-configuration-mapping.md#storage-sizes).
+Most simple key-value pairs file translate directly, with the exception of storage sizes.

 YAML